Fractured Magic: Chapter Ten

 Dinara’s eyes widened.
 “What?!
 Why would Orean do that?”

-“Who knows,” Roman said, more cheerfully than he felt.
-“But speaking of Unity, have you seen their theater yet?”
+“Who knows,” Roman said.
+“Who can say if it’s even true, or if Unity made it up.
+But speaking of Unity, have you seen their theater yet?”

 “I wouldn’t miss it,” Roman promised.

 Dinara smiled down at him, dark eyes glimmering.
-While they were as dark as Roman's own, nearly black, hers held nothing but warmth.
-In contrast, Roman's were cold, unsettling, creepy.
-He'd been told it again and again: from his father, from friends, from mentors and enemies and acquaintances.
-Even Dinara, his partner, sometimes flinched when his eyes met hers.
+While they were as dark as Roman’s own, nearly black, hers held nothing but warmth.
+In contrast, Roman’s were cold, unsettling, creepy.
+He’d been told it again and again: from his father, from his friends, from his mentors and enemies and acquaintances.
+Even Dinara, his own partner, sometimes flinched when his eyes met hers.

-Roman squirmed, a half-hearted attempt to break out of Dinara's grip — or get her to kiss him more.
-Dinara pressed her weight into him, then shifted more of it to her hands and ducked to ghost more kisses along Roman's jaw.
+“I make no promises about the faces.
+When you look my way, I just can’t help myself,” he said, when he could find the words.
+He squirmed, a half-hearted attempt to break out of Dinara’s grip—or get her to kiss him more—so Dinara shifted more of her weight to her hands and ducked to ghost more kisses along Roman’s jaw.

-“Oh?”
+“What?
+Why didn’t you say so sooner?”
 Dinara asked, sitting up.

 “You’re the lead, Di.”